Human coronavirus NL63: Diagnosis

 It is difficult to distinguish between symptoms caused by infection of the HCoV-NL63 virus and those caused by other common human viruses, making diagnosis and detection complex.
 Reverse transcription polymerase chain reaction of samples collected through nasopharyngeal swab is the most commonly used method for detection of the virus.
 Viral culture or blood serum testing for antibodies may also be used for the confirmation of infection.

 Prevention

 The United States Centers for Disease Control and Prevention (CDC) recommends several measures for the prevention of infection with HCoV-NL63 including: washing hands often with soap and water, avoiding close contact with sick individuals, and not touching the eyes, mouth, or nose.

 Treatment and prognosis

 Treatment for the HCoV-NL63 virus is dependent on the severity of associated symptomology.
 Most mild to moderate infections will go away on their own.
 Symptoms can be relieved by taking a pain reliever or fever medication, taking a hot shower, or using a humidifier.
 Antiviral treatment may be necessary for infected patients that end up in the intensive care unit (ICU) due to acute respiratory infection.
-Intravenous immunoglobulin is an FDA approved HCoV-NL63 inhibitor that is also used to treat primary immune deficiency, RSV, and Kawasaki disease.
+Intravenous immunoglobulin is an FDA approved HCoV-NL63 inhibitor that is also used to treat primary immune deficiency, RSV, and Kawasaki disease, although it is not approved for the treatment of HCoV-NL63.